Seán Stack: Inter-county

 Stack first arrived on the inter-county scene as a member of the Clare minor team.
 In 1971 he was captain of the side that faced a 6–13 to 3–5 walloping from Cork in the Munster decider.

-After progressing onto the under-21 team he faced narrow Munster defeats at the hands of Tipperary in 1972 and Waterford in 1974.
+After progressing onto the under-21 team he faced narrow Munster U21HC defeats at the hands of Tipperary in 1972 and Waterford in 1974.

-Stack made his senior championship debut on 7 July 1974 in a narrow 1–8 to 1–7 Munster semi-final defeat of Tipperary.
+Stack made his senior championship debut on 7 July 1974 in a narrow 1–8 to 1–7 Munster SHC semi-final defeat of Tipperary.

-After facing a fifteen-point defeat by Kilkenny in the league final in 1976, both sides faced each other again at the same stage the following year.
-A 2–8 to 0–9 victory gave Clare the title and gave Stack a National Hurling League medal.
+After a fifteen-point defeat by Kilkenny in the league final in 1976, both sides faced each other again at the same stage the following year.
+A 2–8 to 0–9 victory gave Clare the title and Stack a National Hurling League medal.
 Clare later faced Cork in the provincial decider, on a day when armed robbers made away with the takings from the gate of £24,579 during the second half of the game.
-Clare conceded an early penalty but they fought back to take the lead until a contentious red card for full back Jim Power turned the tide for Cork and they fought on win by 4–15 to 4–10.
+Clare conceded an early penalty, but fought back to take the lead until a contentious red card for full back Jim Power turned the tide for Cork and they fought on win by 4–15 to 4–10.

 Clare retained their league title in 1978, with Stack as captain collecting a second winners' medal following a 3–10 to 1–10 defeat of Kilkenny once again.
-In a repeat of the previous year Clare faced Cork in the subsequent Munster decider.
+In a repeat of the previous year, Clare faced Cork in the subsequent Munster SHC decider.
 In one of the worst ever provincial deciders and only the second one ever not to produce a goal, Clare were narrowly defeated by 0–13 to 0–11.

-This defeat demoralised Clare, however, Stack lined out in another Munster decider in 1981.
-A 3–12 to 2–9 defeat by Limerick was the result on that occasion, however, Stack ended the year by collecting a GAA All Star Award.
+This defeat demoralised Clare; however, Stack lined out in another Munster SHC decider in 1981.
+A 3–12 to 2–9 defeat by Limerick was the result on that occasion; however, Stack ended the year by collecting a GAA All Star Award.

-In 1986 Stack played in a fifth and final provincial decider.
+In 1986, Stack played in a fifth and final provincial decider.
 Victory eluded him for the fifth time, as Cork secured a 2–18 to 3–12 victory.

 Stack retired from inter-county hurling following a league game against Wexford in early 1987.